Shawn Mendes: 2020–2023: Wonder

+2024–present: Shawn

+In March 2024, Mendes announced his first solo live performance since canceling Wonder: The World Tour.
+Having made surprise guest appearances performing with Ed Sheeran, Noah Kahan, and Niall Horan since his hiatus, he announced he would be headlining the Rock in Rio festival by himself on September 22.
+In the same post, he also announced that he was working on his fifth studio album.
+On July 31, he revealed the album's title, Shawn, and its release date: October 18, 2024 (later postponed to November 15).
+Two singles from the album, "Why Why Why" and "Isn't That Enough", were released on August 8.
+The third single off the record, "Nobody Knows", was released on September 12.
+The fourth single, "Heart of Gold", was released on November 1.

+To promote Shawn, Mendes embarked on an intimate concert tour of theatre shows throughout the places he recorded the album.
+Its selected venues hold between 2,000 and 3,000 attendees.
+The concerts started in Woodstock, New York on August 8, 2024, and concluded in Puerto Rico on April 8, 2025.
+A concert film, titled Shawn Mendes: For Friends and Family Only (A Live Concert Film), premiered on November 14 in select theaters.

+On May 29, 2025, Mendes announced the On the Road Again Tour.
+The tour commenced on August 2, 2025, in Kosovo, and concluded on October 17.

 Artistry and musical influences

 Mendes has mainly been described as a pop and folk-pop singer.
 Mendes has cited John Mayer, Ed Sheeran, Taylor Swift, Justin Timberlake, and Bruno Mars as his main musical influences.
-Growing up, Mendes listened to reggae music, Led Zeppelin, Garth Brooks, and country music thanks to his parents.
+Growing up, Mendes listened to reggae music, Led Zeppelin, Aerosmith, Garth Brooks, and country music thanks to his parents.
 He expressed that his second studio album was influenced by Mayer's work while his third album was inspired by Timberlake, Kings of Leon, Kanye West, and Daniel Caesar.
 For Brittany Spanos of Rolling Stone, Mendes incorporates "catchy acoustic folk-pop tunes" in his catalogue, while for Joe Coscarelli of The New York Times, "his soft, sometimes soulful pop-rock plays primarily to tweens and teenagers, but has also found traction on adult contemporary radio stations".
-In an interview with Clash magazine, Mendes stated: "I want to create anthems for people.
+In an interview with Clash, Mendes stated: "I want to create anthems for people.
 I want to create anthems for big moments in their lives...I don't want my music to play for a few months and then go away forever.
 And not only that, I want to do incredible things that make a difference too.
 I think it's not only about the music you release, it's about the things you do while you're making the music."